Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 - A simple time log of the activities we have performed.
 - A document of assumptions and decisions we have made.

-You can find the scenario of the assignment in the link:
+You can find the scenario of the assignment in the following link:

 https://github.com/sentialabs/public-cloud-recruitment/blob/master/ASSIGNEMENT.md